 What is the Best Coffee for Espresso Machines?

-While the type of roast or coffee used in an espresso machine is subjective, you tend to get better results with French, dark, or espresso roast for your cappuccinos and lattes.
+While the type of roast, grind size or coffee used in an espresso machine is subjective, you tend to get better results with French, dark, or espresso roast for your cappuccinos and lattes.
 These are the roasts that provide the taste and consistency typically expected from an espresso.